Melanargia galathea: Distribution

 This species can be found across most of Europe, southern Russia, Asia Minor and Iran.
 There is an isolated population in Japan.
 It is not found in Ireland, North Britain, Scandinavia (except Denmark) and Portugal or Spain.
 The late twentieth century saw an expansion of its range in the UK.

 Habitat

 It is found in forest clearings and edges, meadows and steppe where it occurs up to 1,500-1,700 m above sea level.
-They are a common sight in unimproved grasslands across southern Britain, particularly on the South Downs, but also extending slightly further north to places such as the Dunstable Downs.
+They are a common sight in unimproved grasslands across southern Britain, particularly on the South Downs, but also extending slightly further north to places such as the Dunstable Downs, Devil's Dyke near Newmarket, Fleam Dyke, Les King Wood near the South Cambs village of Cottenham, The "Edwards" wood, Dry Drayton.

 Description

 Melanargia galathea has a wingspan of 46–56 mm.